All Episodes

 I don't know.

-We need some sort of long-term strategy, not that can't be changed, but that is at least agreed upon.
+Do we need like an AI that gives us like a, or do we need like, because I agree with you, we need some sort of long-term strategy, not that can't be changed, but that is at least agreed upon.

 Well, an AI wouldn't be able to be corrupted, which is kind of interesting.

-But yeah, what if there was an AI that like we we as a society were confident always could always make the right decision according to what our values and goals are, like an algorithm that determined values and goals and just kind of compromise between the two.
+But yeah, what if there was an AI that like we as a society were confident always could always make the right decision according to what our values and goals are?

-Maybe we could set it aside to call some shots from a at a time and a place if we needed to, but I I would prefer that people are calling the shots for now.
+Maybe we could set it aside to call some shots from a at a time and a place if we needed to, but I would prefer that people are calling the shots for now.

-Do you gonna hook up to Neuralink?
+Are you going to hook up to Neuralink?

 Yeah, I think so.

-That he's a fantastic guest.
+He's a fantastic guest.

-And I know you can do maybe like a graphene tattoo or certain types of tattoos that can also measure electrical impulses.
+I know you can do maybe like a graphene tattoo or certain types of tattoos that can also measure electrical impulses.

-Um yeah, you're love the graphene stuff, man.
+Yeah, you're love the graphene stuff, man.

-I've seen it in your bio that's you're all about it.
+I've seen it in your bio.

 Yeah, a lot of it.